What is asbestosis?

-This usually progresses slowly and can cause severe breathlessness.
+This disease usually progresses slowly and can cause severe breathlessness.
 There is no known treatment to alter the progression of the disease.
-Asbestosis can take around 10 – 20 years from when you were first exposed to asbestos until it is detected.
+Asbestosis can take around 10 to 20 years from the exposure to asbestos until it is detected.

-There is usually a 10% chance of developing mesothelioma and a 20 – 50% chance of developing lung cancer (the commonest complication of asbestosis).
+When asbestosis is diagnosed, there is usually considered a 10% chance of developing mesothelioma and a 20 to 50% chance of developing lung cancer (the most common complication of asbestosis).

-Smoking significantly increases your chances of developing lung cancer if you have asbestosis.
+Smoking significantly increases the chances of developing lung cancer if diagnosed with asbestosis.

-There are other conditions which can mimic asbestosis such as Idiopathic Pulmonary Fibrosis or Extrinsic Allergic Alveolitis (also known as bird fanciers lung), Carcoidosis or Rheumatoid Disease.
+There are other conditions which can mimic asbestosis such as Idiopathic Pulmonary Fibrosis or Extrinsic Allergic Alveolitis, Sarcoidosis or Rheumatoid Disease.